 When I first began to play golf, I started off with a beginner set of Top Flite Clubs.
 Once I was more serious about the game and ready to upgrade, I settled on the 11-Piece Callaway Solaire set and fell in love instantly!

 The difference between my first set and the Callaway Solaire set was incredible and I never had one regret about purchasing them.
 These clubs are lightweight, forgiving, comfortable and built with great quality.

 Let’s take a deeper look into the Callaway Solaire Golf Set and dive into what exactly what they come with and how they perform in this review.

 Table of Contents

-The Callaway Solaire Set is a fantastic full set of clubs for beginner to intermediate level women golfers.
-If you are just starting to get into golf and you want a quality set that will last you years while you grow, this would be a perfect set to learn and grow with.
+The Callaway Solaire Set is a fantastic full set of clubs for beginner and high handicap women golfers.
+If you are just starting to get into golf and you want a quality set that will last you a few year years while you grow, this would be a perfect set to learn and grow with.

 If you are like me and began with a smaller or less expensive set when you were just starting out, but now want to upgrade, this is also perfect for what you are looking for.
 If you started with a generic starter brand, you will definitely see a difference in your shot quality once you upgrade.

 What’s Inside The Bag?

 First, it’s important to note that the Callaway Solaire Golf Club Set is available in two versions – an 8-Piece set or an 11-Piece set .
 For this review, we will take a deeper look into the 11-Piece set but here is what’s included in both sets: